postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 To set a card as default, hover over the card and **Set as Default**.

 [![payment methods](https://assets.postman.com/postman-docs/payment-methods.jpg)](https://assets.postman.com/postman-docs/payment-methods.jpg)

+### Paying by invoice

+Invoicing is available to Postman Business and Enterprise teams.
+New customers can [email the Postman Sales team](mailto:sales@postman.com) to get started.
+Existing customers can [submit a request](https://support.getpostman.com/hc/en-us) to be invoiced instead of automatically charged.

+You can pay invoices online, via check, or via wire-transfer.
+Invoices will be sent to your team's billing email address found in your [billing details](http://go.postman.co/settings/team/billing-details), and will include offline payment instructions.
+Pending payments can be found in your [billing dashboard](http://go.postman.co/billing).

 ### Adding custom information to invoices